How often do you download an app with bad ratings or reviews? Or even with only a handful positive reviews?

 Got a physical store?
 Offer customers a promo to download your app and advertise it around your store.
 Even if you don’t have a bricks and mortar store, you can include a reminder to download your app on your packaging.

 Tip: Add a QR code

-A QR code around your store or in a card in your packaging makes it easier for offline customers to get to the app stores to download your app.
+A QR code placed around your store or in a card in your packaging makes it easier for offline customers to download your app.